gwu-libraries/python-camp/_sources/glossary.md

 if statement

     We use `if` statements to write code that performs different actions depending on the presence of certain conditions.
-In the simplest kind of `if` statement, we use one {term}`conditional expression` to determine whether or not a single {term}`block` of code will be executed.
+In the simplest kind of `if` statement, we use one {term}`Boolean expression` to determine whether or not a single {term}`block` of code will be executed.

     The following code prints `10` only if the {term}`variable` `x` is `5`.